PayPal Online Card Payment Services Agreement (previously the PayPal Advanced Credit and Debit Card Agreement)

 About this Agreement

-This Online Card Payment Services Agreement ("Card Agreement") (previously the Advanced Credit and Debit Card Agreement) is a contract between you (“Merchant” “you” “your”) and PayPal Pte.
-Ltd. ("PayPal", "we", "us" or "our" as the context may require).
+This Online Card Payment Services Agreement (“Card Agreement”) (previously the PayPal Advanced Credit and Debit Card Agreement) is a contract between you ( “Merchant”, “you”, or “your”) and PayPal Hong Kong Limited ("PayPal", "we", "us" or "our" as the context may require).
 You agree that any use by you of the any of the Online Card Payment Services (as defined below) that we offer to you will constitute your acceptance of this Card Agreement and we recommend that you store or print-off a copy of this Card Agreement.

 This Card Agreement, the PayPal User Agreement, and any other applicable agreement(s) you have entered into with PayPal (collectively “PayPal Agreements”) shall apply to your use of the Online Card Payment Services.
 To proceed with obtaining one or more of the Online Card Payment Services below, you must read, agree with and accept all of the terms and conditions contained in this Card Agreement.